luciferreeves/blaver/Readme.md

 You can view a code coverage report generated in coverage/lcov-report/index.html.

-## Building faker.js
+## Building BluffMaster

-faker uses [gulp](http://gulpjs.com/) to automate its build process.
+BluffMaster uses [gulp](http://gulpjs.com/) to automate its build process.
 Each build operation is a separate task which can be run independently.

 ### Browser Bundle